nickorlow/anthracite/README.md

 ## Developing

-To build/develop Anthracite, you must have C++20, Make, and Python3 installed.
+To build/develop Anthracite, you must have C++23, CMake, Make, and Python3 installed.

-You can run Anthracite with: `make run`
+Create a `build/` directory, run `cmake ..`, and then `make` to build.

 ## Todo
 - [x] HTTP/1.0